Diocese of Rockville Centre: Sex abuse, bankruptcy, and legal settlement

-In May 2000, Reverend Andrew Millar, a retired priest residing at the rectory of St. Peter and Paul Roman Church in Manorville, was arrested on sodomy charges.
+In May 2000, Andrew Millar, a retired priest residing at the rectory of St. Peter and Paul Roman Church in Manorville, was arrested on sodomy charges.
 A parent had caught Millar sodomizing his 15-year-old developmentally disabled son in a public bathroom at Tobay Beach in Nassau County.
 The diocese had retired Millar in 1999 after receiving an abuse complaint dating back to 1991.
 After pleading guilty, Millar was sentenced in November 2000 to one to three years in prison.

-Reverend Michael Hands of St. Raphael's Parish in East Meadow was arrested in May 2001 on charges of sexual abuse and sodomy.
-He was accused of sexually abusing a 13 year old boy during 2000 and 2001.
+Michael Hands of St. Raphael's Parish in East Meadow was arrested in May 2001 on charges of sexual abuse and sodomy.
+He was accused of sexually abusing a 13-year-old boy in 2000 and 2001.
 Hands in January 2003 testified before a grand jury in Suffolk County as part of a plea agreement.
 He accused Monsignor Charles Ribaudo of sexually abusing him as a teenager, reporting it to the diocese in 2001.
 Bishop Murphy removed Ribaudo from ministry at that time.
-However, a few months later another diocesan official allegedly asked Hands to keep his accusations secret as the diocese wanted to reinstate Ribaudo.
-In March 2003, after pleading guilty to abusing the boy, Hands was sentenced to two years in prison and five years probation.
+In March 2003, after pleading guilty to abusing the minor, Hands was sentenced to two years in prison and five years probation.

-In November 2006, Reverend Thomas G. Saloy, an administrator at the Queen of the Most Holy Rosary Church in Roosevelt was arrested on charges of possessing child pornography.
+In November 2006, Thomas G. Saloy, an administrator at the Queen of the Most Holy Rosary Church in Roosevelt was arrested on charges of possessing child pornography.
 The Federal Bureau of Investigation came across Saloy while investigating an unrelated case in Wisconsin.
-Saloy then contacted an investigator on America Online, thinking it was a teenage boy.
+Saloy then contacted an investigator on America Online, thinking the investigator was a teenage boy.
 In May 2008, after undergoing treatment in Maryland, Saloy pleaded guilty and was sentenced to three and a half years in prison.

-Reverend Gerald Twomey was arrested in May 2008 on charges of forcible touching and third-degree sexual abuse.
-He was accused of forcibly touching a man in a private home in 2006.
-Twomey had been suspended from ministry since June 2007, when he was accused of sexually abusing a ten year old during 1994 and 1995.